mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> Don’t belittle them.
 They can be valued high or low.

-That means, Engo Zen Master says to Setchō, do not be proud of Baso Zen Master.
-It is not desirable to insult Baso Zen Master.

-“What kind of people were the Ancient Emperors” means Setchō Zen Master understands immediately Baso’s feeling about his life and death.
-That’s why he said, whatever person, whatever they are, life and death, delusion and [enlightenment](glossary#enlightenment), [nirvana](glossary#nirvana), paradise, the world after death – whatever you say – I don’t care.
+Engo Zen Master says to Setchō, do not be proud of Baso Zen Master.
+[Also] it is not desirable to insult Baso Zen Master.
+“What kind of people were the Ancient Emperors” means Setchō Zen Master understands immediately Baso’s feeling about his life and death; that’s why he said, “I don’t care.”
+Whatever person, whatever [it is] – life and death, delusion and [enlightenment](glossary#enlightenment), [nirvana](glossary#nirvana), paradise, the world after death, whatever you say – I don’t care.
 What is useful?
 All I have to do is to die, when the time comes.
 That is Setchō Zen Master’s feeling or understanding.
-That’s why Engo says, “too lofty.”
-But it’s not criticism.
+That’s why Engo says, “Uh-oh, too lofty.”
+So it’s not criticism.

 ##### 35:41